 There is no shortage of options to choose from when it comes to selecting a ferry from Greece to Lesbos.
-There are 2 ferry companies with a combined offering of 13 Ferry Routes connecting Chios to Mytilene, Piraeus to Mytilene, Chios to Mytilene, Limnos (Myrina) to Mytilene, Piraeus to Mytilene, Thessaloniki to Mytilene, Vathi to Mytilene, Agios Kirikos to Mytilene, Karlovassi to Mytilene, Kavala to Mytilene & Mykonos to Mytilene.
+There are 1 ferry company with a combined offering of 14 Ferry Routes connecting Chios to Mytilene, Limnos (Myrina) to Mytilene, Piraeus to Mytilene, Vathi to Mytilene, Agios Kirikos to Mytilene, Karlovassi to Mytilene, Kavala to Mytilene, Mykonos to Mytilene, Evdilos to Mytilene, Fournoi to Mytilene & Syros to Mytilene.

-The fastest route between Greece and Lesbos is Chios to Mytilene with a crossing duration of around 2 hours 20 minutes.
+The fastest route between Greece and Lesbos is Oinousses to Mytilene with a crossing duration of around 1 hour 55 minutes.
 With so many routes on offer we make it simple by comparing all similar routes in one search so you can quickly find what you are looking for.

 Greece is a country in Southern Europe with the 11th longest coastline in the world, sharing borders with Albania, Macedonia, Bulgaria and Turkey, and with islands in the Aegean, Ionian and Mediterranean Seas.